bihealth/sodar-server/docs_manual/source/admin_commands.rst

     Synchronize the SODAR Cache.
 ``syncgroups``
     Synchronize user groups.
+``syncmodifyapi``
+    Submit missing project metadata to iRODS.
+Generally should only be used in development.
 ``syncremote``
     Synchronize project and user data from a remote site if remote project sync is enabled.
-``synctaskflow``
-    Submit missing project metadata to iRODS.
-Generally should only be used in development.

 SODAR Commands
 ==============